jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 ----

-The `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name that does not exist in an :ref:`object<classes>` that does exist.
+The `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name that is NOT in an :ref:`object<classes>` that exists.
 An attribute is a name for something that belongs to an :ref:`object<classes>`, for example, a human being has attributes like height, weight, sex and color.

 ----